kofikodie/Situs/src/CreationalPatterns/AbstractFactory/README.md

 -   _AbstractFactory_

-    -   declares an interface for operations that create abstract product objects
+    -   declares an interface for operations that create abstract product objects.

 -   _ConcreteFactory_

-    -   implements the opeartions to create concrete product objects
+    -   implements the opeartions to create concrete product objects.

 -   _AbstractProduct_

-    -   declares an interface for a type of product object
+    -   declares an interface for a type of product object.

 -   _ConcreteProduct_